gregory-chatelier/pbar/README.md

 # pbar - Command-line Progress Bar Tool

-Add beautiful and informative progress bars to your Bash or Zsh scripts with ease.
+Add progress bars to your shell scripts with ease

 ## Why pbar?

 When running long-duration scripts, it's crucial to provide visual feedback to the user.
 While simple spinners or dots can work, a well-designed progress bar offers a much clearer indication of progress, estimated time remaining, and throughput.

 `pbar` simplifies the creation of such progress bars, providing a clean, intuitive, and highly customizable command-line interface.
-It adheres to the Unix philosophy: do one thing well, and work seamlessly with other tools via pipes.

 ## Command Reference